David G. Stork: Biography

-Stork received his BS in Physics from the Massachusetts Institute of Technology with a thesis under the direction of Dr. Edwin H. Land, President and CEO of the Polaroid Corporation, and his MS and PhD in Physics from the University of Maryland, College Park with a thesis under the direction of David S. Falk.
+Stork received his BS in Physics from the Massachusetts Institute of Technology with a thesis under the direction of Dr. Edwin Land, President and CEO of the Polaroid Corporation, and his MS and PhD in Physics from the University of Maryland, College Park with a thesis under the direction of David S. Falk.

 He published several of the first scholarly works in the field, offered its first courses (at Stanford University), co-founded its first conference, now called Computer Vision and Analysis of Art (CVAA), and published the first textbook pertaining to the field, Pixels & paintings: Foundations of computer-assisted connoisseurship (Wiley).

 Stork has authored more than 200 peer-reviewed articles and nine books or edited volumes, and he holds 64 U.S. patents.
 His major works include the influential textbook Pattern Classification (2nd ed., with Richard O. Duda and Peter E. Hart), the optics text Seeing the Light: Optics in Nature, Photography, Color, Vision, and Holography, and HAL’s Legacy: 2001’s Computer as Dream and Reality, which inspired and accompanied the PBS documentary 2001: HAL’s Legacy.
 His later contributions include Pixels & Paintings: Foundations of Computer-Assisted Connoisseurship and several edited collections on computer vision and image analysis of art.
 Most recently, his article “Computer Vision, ML, and AI in the Study of Fine Art” (Communications of the ACM, 2024) highlights his continuing role in bridging the sciences and the humanities.